7 Things to Know Before You Make an Insurance Claim on Your Roof — The Grand Strand

 Two factors that impact how insurance companies assess insuring your home and the premium that you will have to pay:

-Old Roof Impact: Insurance companies closely consider the age and condition of your water heater, air conditioning unit, and roof.
+Old Roofs: Insurance companies closely consider the age and condition of your water heater, air conditioning unit, and roof.
 The failure of any of these components can result in significant home damage and costly insurance claims.

 Insurance carriers become concerned if any of these components are in poor condition because it raises the likelihood of future claims, leading to increased premiums.
 Conversely, having a new or well-maintained roof reduces the likelihood of claims, which can result in lower premiums.

-New Roof Impact: Installing a new roof often leads to premium reductions since it lowers the risk of future home damage.
-If your current carrier doesn’t lower your premium after a new roof installation, you can explore other carriers eager to offer more competitive rates.
+New Roofs: Installing a new roof often leads to premium reductions since it lowers the risk of future home damage.
+If your current carrier doesn’t lower your premium after a new roof installation, you can explore other carriers eager to offer more competitive rates for a brand-new roof.

 Will My Insurance Cover the Cost of My Roof?